theforeman/theforeman.org/plugins/katello/3.0/upgrade/index.md

 ## Step 1 - Backup

-If Katello is running on a Virtual Machine, we reccomend to take a snapshot prior to upgrading.
+If Katello is running on a Virtual Machine, we recommend to take a snapshot prior to upgrading.
 Otherwise, take a backup of the relevant databases by following the [instructions here](/plugins/katello/{{ page.version }}/user_guide/backup/).

 ## Step 2 - Operating System